FakeItEasy/FakeItEasy/docs/assertion.md

 ## Asserting Calls Made with Mutable Arguments

-When FakeItEasy records a method (or property) call, it remembers which objects were used as argument, but does not take a snapshot of the objects' state.
+When BlairItEasy records a method (or property) call, it remembers which objects were used as argument, but does not take a snapshot of the objects' state.
 This means that if an object is changed after being used as an argument, but before argument constraints are